gaiafabbri/S-C/README.md

 ## Run individual files

 Alternatively, you can run individual files.
-First, ensure you have a dataset: yuo have to open root within the "ROOT_Gen" directory and run the Generate_Images.C in the fllowing way:
+First, make sure you have a dataset.
+The user needs to download the dataset from Google Drive:

+$ wget "https://drive.google.com/uc?export=download&id=1U3NjuMTeNWjFe9Rgen64FauayAMxZTel" -O images_data_16x16_100000.root

+Then user needs to put "images_data_16x16_100000.root" into a folder called "images" and move in TMVA_ML and Python_code.
+When finished, the user can run the code:

-$ root
+$ root -l TMVA_ML/TMVA_Classification.C

-$ .L Generate_Images.C

-$ Generate_Images (100000, 16, 16)

-Once you have the dataset, move it to the "Python_code" and "TMVA_ML" directories.
-Now you can execute the following commands:

-Inside "TMVA":

-$root

-$ .L TMVA_Classification

-$ TMVA_Classification()

-Inside "Python_code":

-$ python3 Program_start.py
+$ python3 Python_code/Program_Start.py

 ## Only dockerfile

 If you prefer to run the dockerfile directly, follow these instructions:

+### Python dockerfile

+Scaricare il dataset come fatto in precedenza in 'S-C' folder:

-$
+$ wget "https://drive.google.com/uc?export=download&id=1U3NjuMTeNWjFe9Rgen64FauayAMxZTel" -O images_data_16x16_100000.root

+The user must extract the 'dockerfile_Python' and 'requirements.txt' files from the 'Docker_Folder' and place them in the 'S-C' folder, then run dockerfile in 'S-C' from the terminal:

+$ docker build -t <name_image> -f dockerfile_Python .

+$ docker run --rm -it <name_image>

+### ROOT dockerfile